Ames Door Support Information

 The Ames Door Support solves both problems.
 Simply fold it and insert it into the hole before installing the lock.
 It fits snugly inside the door between the two door panels, preventing them from moving when the lock screws are tightened.
 Unless the inside of the door is supported, the door panels will move slightly due to expansion and contraction caused by temperature variations.
 This will eventually cause the screws in the lock assembly to loosen.
 The Ames Door Support prevents the door panels from moving, ensuring that the lock screws remain tight.

-How to Install Ames Door Support
+How to Install a Door Lock Support

 The Ames Door Support is constructed of super tough reinforced nylon.
 It is made in the USA at our factory in Ohio.
 Dealer inquiries are welcome and additional quantity discounts are available.
 Please contact us for more details.